 Role of government in the organic food industry

 The Indian government offers financial support under various schemes to farmers who are adopting organic farming.
-Some of the schemes are National Project on Organic Farming (NPOF), the National Horticulture Mission (NHM), National Project on Management of Soil Health and Fertility (NPMSH&F) and more.
+Some of the schemes are the National Project on Organic Farming (NPOF), the National Horticulture Mission (NHM), the National Project on Management of Soil Health and Fertility (NPMSH&F), and more.
 “Agri-Udaan” is another value-added initiative by the Government of India that is targeted to bring more land under organic farming.
 Several Agri-tech companies have come forward to help the government improve the Indian organic food industry using technologies like AI, Machine learning, Big data, and more.

 Demand vs Supply of organic food in India

 The organic food industry in India is still at a budding stage.
 There is an increase in demand from the buyers, but the supply is low.
 There are three important reasons for this.